grdi-amr/docs-and-SOPs/metadata_standards_sop.md

     Please contact [Emil Jurga](emil.jurga@phac-aspc.gc.ca) or the [NML's Science IT Helpdesk](mailto:helpdesk@nml-lmn.phac-aspc.gc.ca) to either renew or request an account.
     The VPN address is [remote.corefacility.ca](remote.corefacility.ca).
 - **IRIDA:** Integrated Rapid Infectious Disease Analysis tool.
     This application hosts sequencing data.
     When connected to the Science Network VPN, the link is [ngs-archive.corefacility.ca](ngs-archive.corefacility.ca).
-- **The GCExchange:** The website/repository that is being used to share documents, data, and SOPs (link)
+- **The GCExchange:** The website/repository that is being used to share documents, data, and SOPs ([link](https://gcxgce.sharepoint.com/teams/100001292)).
+- **The curators:** These are the people responsible for managing the GRDI-AMR One Health data standard, inputting data into the VMR, double-checking that data has been properly standardized, and to help with any other data-related issues.
+    They are:
+    - [Emma Griffiths](mailto:emma_griffiths@sfu.ca) (SFU).
+For high-level questions about the data standard.
+    - [Gabriel Wajnberg](mailto:gabriel.wajnberg@inspection.gc.ca) (CFIA).
+For data submission, data export, NCBI submissions, and data standard new term or field requests.
+    - [Emil Jurga](mailto:emil.jurga@phac-aspc.gc.ca) (PHAC).
+Same as Gabriel Wajnberg, but additionally for questions regarding IRIDA and the Science Network.

-# Tools
+## Tools

 Each lab is likely to have their own methods for collecting and storing metadata, from Excel workbooks, to SQL or Microsoft Access or SQL databases, or even plain text files (e.g., CSV or TSV formats).
 Possibly, different formats are used for different types of data.